nick-wilson/sparrow-examples/user-guide.md

 ### Creating additional Anaconda environments

-## Access to hawk
+## Access to the Hawk cluster
-An ssh key is generated for each user on first login
+An ssh key is automatically generated for each user on first login.
+Instructions for how to add this key to your ssh authorized_keys file to allow you passwordless access to the Hawk cluster can be found in the following notebook:

 https://github.com/nick-wilson/sparrow-examples/blob/master/ssh-copy-id.ipynb

 ## pysjef & Molpro

+## Troubleshooting

-## Resetting Anaconda environment to the version shipped in the container image
+### Resetting Anaconda environment to the version shipped in the container image
 If you have broken the `persistent` environment in your user directory and would like to reset it back to the version shipped with the container image then please use the following procedure:
 1. Open a terminal
 2. Run the command `conda-resync`